openhab/openhab-docs/configuration/blockly/rules-blockly-standard-ext.md

 Note that typically RGB values are not used within openHAB for color states but instead the Color-Type expects a HSB Type.
 See the special hsb-conversion block below.

+- pick a color to return the value as an RGB type
+- chose a random color as RGB type
+- define an RGB color based on red, green and blue.
+- blend two colors with a ratio - this block can be used to dynamically transition from one color to the other by applying the ratio as a computed value in a rule.
+- calculate the HSB value of the RGB value
+- get hue, saturation or brightness from a HSB Type Color Status of an Item

 ### Color Picker